-This backing document sets out the conservation objectives for the vegetated sea cliffs in Hook Head SAC, which is defined by a list of parameters, attributes and targets.
-The main parameters are (a) Area, (b) Range and (c) Structure and Functions, the latter of which is broken down into a number of attributes, including functionality, vegetation structure and vegetation composition.
+This backing document sets out the conservation objective for the vegetated sea cliffs in Saltee Islands SAC, which is defined by a list of parameters, attributes and targets.
+The main parameters are (a) Area, (b) Range and (c) Structure and functions, the last of which is broken down into a number of attributes, including functionality, vegetation structure and vegetation composition.